HelayLiu/helayliu.github.io/_pages/about.md

 News
 ======
+* May 2024: Our paper "Using My Functions Should Follow My Checks: Understanding and Detecting Insecure OpenZeppelin Code in Smart Contracts" was accepted by Usenix Security 2024 (CCF-A).
-* Han Liu has passed his PhD thesis defense!
+* May 2024: I have passed my Ph.D thesis defense!
 * April 2024: Our paper “Static Application Security Testing (SAST) Tools for Smart Contracts: How Far Are We?” was accepted by FSE 2024 (CCF-A).
 * December 2023: Our paper "GPTScan: Detecting Logic Vulnerabilities in Smart Contracts by Combining GPT with Program Analysis" was accepted by ICSE 2024 (CCF-A).
 * July 2023: Our paper "Comparison and Evaluation on Static Application Security Testing (SAST) Tools for Java" was accepted by ESEC/FSE 2023 (CCF-A).